 New Zealand and Canada identify closely with each other’s interests, concerns and values.
 We're linked by a common world view based on our Commonwealth heritage and shared parliamentary, legal, social and defence traditions.
 We cooperate on some of the toughest issues facing the international community today, such as cyber security and the international response to ISIL.
-Canada was a major supporter of New Zealand’s UN Security Council campaign.

 Exports to Canada